AubreyC/dsa-practice/README.md

 - [] Multiplication / Addition incremental numbers
 - [] Factorial

-### Notes / Common Problems:
+### Specific exercices:

+**Must know**:
+Array / String:
+- Implement merge sort
+- Implement Binary search
+- Impelement tri-search
+- Detect cycle in graph (with proof)

+Two pointers:
+- Find middle of linked list
+- Find middle of array

+Linked list:
+- LRU implementation
+- Inverse linked list

+Binary Tree:
+- Binary Tree Level Order Traversal
+- Depth First Search:
+- Bread First search: Go through tree level by level (use a stack)
+- Vector to Tree and Tree to vector

+Binary Search Tree:
+- search algo
+- insertion
+- deletion

+Backtracking:
+- All permutation of size k
+- All combination of size k

+**Commons exercices:**:
-**Find longest non-repeating substring:**
+- Find longest non-repeating substring:**
   - Two pointer: StartPtr & EndPtr
   - Hash map / Set
   - Move EndPtr and add char in Set until it is already in Set
   - Move StartPtr until the repeated char, remove the char from the set and move it once

-**Find repeating cycle:**
+- Find repeating cycle
+- Construct Binary Tree from Preorder and Inorder Traversal
+- Maximum path in a Binary Tree
+- Heapify
+- Merge K sorted list
+- Find median of 2 sorted lists

+Backtracking:
+- All permutation of size k:
+  - backtracking (recursion): at each step genetate a n new solution by adding
+- All combination of size k:
+  - backtracking (recusion): binary tree with each steps:
+    - option 1: add current value and recusive
+    - option 2: do not add current value and remove current value from the pool of possible value (move index to the right)

+### Notes / Common Problems:

 ### Hash Data Structure